Nanda Devi National Park

 The Nanda Devi National Park or Nanda Devi Biosphere Reserve, established in 1982 is a national park situated around the peak of Nanda Devi (7816 m) in Chamoli Garhwal district of Uttarakhand, in northern India.
 The entire park lies at an elevation of more than 3500 m above mean sea level.

-The National Park was inscribed a World Heritage Site by UNESCO in 1988.
+The national park was inscribed a World Heritage Site by UNESCO in 1988.
 It was later expanded and renamed as Nanda Devi and Valley of Flowers National Parks in 2005.

-Within the National Park lies the Nanda Devi Sanctuary, a glacial basin surrounded by a ring of peaks between 6000 m and 7500 m high, and drained by the Rishi Ganga through the Rishi Ganga Gorge, a steep almost impassable defile.
+Within the park lies the Nanda Devi Sanctuary, a glacial basin surrounded by a ring of peaks between 6000 m and 7500 m high, and drained by the Rishi Ganga through the Rishi Ganga Gorge, a steep, almost impassable, defile.